Disclosure: This post may contain affiliate links. Please see our privacy policy.

 😋 What to Do with Butternut Squash Zig Zags

-How to serve Trader Joe’s butternut squash zig zags?
-You can eat them plain or use them for Trader Joe’s butternut squash zig zags pasta or butternut squash zig zag fries.
+You can eat Trader Joe’s butternut squash zig zags plain or use them for butternut squash zig zags pasta or butternut squash zig zag fries.
 You could also chop them up and add them to a soup, salad, or a casserole.

 Or how about squash crinkles with butter and brown sugar and bacon?
-So much yum!
+So delicious!

 Here are some sauce ideas for butternut squash zig zag pasta: